wakabibrian/Django_Lessons/README.md

 -   Connect the app urlpatterns for the app to the root url list file
 -   inside the root urls.py file; import include from the django.urls module
 -   Then use path("", include("projects.urls")) to include all projects app urls to the root

+## Templates and Template Inheritance

+-   Helps in rendering out an html page
+-   Create a folder (in root directory) to store the templates and let django know where to find the templates and how to render them inside the views
+-   Create html files for the different pages
+-   Connect the html files (letting django to know where to find them) in settings file in the templates variables, in dirs.
+First import the os module to join the path with BASE_DIR e.g os.path.join(BASE_DIR, "templates")
+-   Go to views.py file and use the render method e.g render(request, "projects.html")

+### Connecting navbar template (constant for all pages)